hawleyfarm/hawleyfarm.github.com/content/info/frequently-asked-questions.md

 ### 2. Do you provide linen?

 Yes, all beds made up for your requirements as some beds are flexible.
+We have some feather pillows, if this does not suit you please let me know so I can remove them.

 ### 3. What time can we arrive?